CxA2003/weapon-identification/README.md

     - Replace the `YOUR_AUTHTOKEN` with your own Authtoken
     - Run the whole notebook
     - The link to your running app will be displayed as the output of the last code block

+#### Steps to run on locally:

+- (**STRONGLY SUGGESTED**) Create a virtual environment using the tool of your preference, whether it is [Conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [Python Venvs](https://docs.python.org/3/library/venv.html) (For this project, Python's `.venv` will be used)
+    - Command to create and activate an environment:
+        - Create venv: `python -m venv /path/to/new/virtual/environment`
+        - Activate venv: `source /path/to/new/virtual/environment`
+    - Install all packages after activating the environment:
+        - `pip install -r requirements.txt`
+- Replace content of notebooks to fit your local environment (paths are adapted to Kaggle and Google Colab)
+- Once the model is exported, replace the path of your model on the `app.py` file
+- Open a command line and run `python -m streamlit run app.py`, the app should run on your default web browser

 ## Features